MandyHole/school-clubs/README.md

 <li id="design"><strong>Design</strong></li>
 <ul><li>Typography</li>
 <ul><li>Quattrocento, a serif font available on Google Font, (used throughout the site) and Rotis Sans Serif, a semi-serif font, (logo only) were chosen based on the brand guidelines of the Independent Prep School that inspired this project.
-They convey the quality and prestige provided by the school, which (whilst historic) still embraces modern ideas.</li></ul>
+They convey the quality and prestige provided by the school, which (whilst historic) still embraces modern ideas.
+By following the brand guidelines of the school used on their other sites, it reassures users of authenticity.</li></ul>
 <img src="https://res.cloudinary.com/dd4cchm7g/image/upload/v1681990321/text_sample_cyv8xj.png" width = 75% alt="Examples of fonts used"></a>
 <li>Colour Scheme</li>
 <ul><li>The colours were chosen based off of brand guidelines of the Independent School who inspired this project.
-Again, these specific colours were chosen to convey the quality and prestige the historic yet modern school has to offer.</li>
+Again, these specific colours were chosen to convey the quality and prestige the historic yet modern school has to offer and by following the brand guidelines of the school used on their other sites, it reassures users of authenticity.</li>
 </ul>
 <img src="https://res.cloudinary.com/dd4cchm7g/image/upload/v1681990075/colour-usage_yfosyw.png" width = 25% alt="Examples of colours used"></a>